 All required documentation listed under requirements should be turned in at the Foothills Higher Education Center to be eligible to register for the class.
 Follow the registration procedure as follows:

 Continuing Education classes offered through our Workforce and Professional Development Division, have a pre-registration policy, with the exception of Fire/Rescue, Law Enforcement, HRD and CTP program areas.
 Students must register and pay any registration fees two business days/48 business hours prior to the start date of the class.
-For example: Class starts on Monday, the last day to register is Thursday.
+For example Class starts on Monday, the last day to register is 5:00 pm on Wednesday.

 Students may register via the following methods: